Super Fun Time

 • Cheap doesn’t mean bad

 As a person who has had many hobbies, there’s always one adage that gets thrown around everywhere; you get what you pay for.
 In most cases, this means that you’ve opted to buy something cheap and it failed and someone is lecturing you on the benefits of spending money on quality.
 One of the best examples that I’ve found where this isn’t true is fountain pens.
-If you’re new to the fountain pen scene, you’re probably enamored by the sight of the big money pens.

 Read more…